 Below is a list of servers that send and receive Posteo users' email.

 Official Posteo email domain names, SPF and SenderID

 These domain names are available to Posteo customers.
+We use the email domain posteo.biz for corporate purposes only.
+The email domain lists.posteo.de is used by the mailing list server.
 These domain names for email are intended to be sent only from the announced outbound mail servers.
-SPF TXT records for the Posteo email domain names document the sending mail servers.
+SPF TXT records for the Posteo email domain names document the sending email servers.

 Email adresses and email domain names are set in alignment by Posteo webmail with regard to the from-header and the envelope-from/Return-Path email addresses.

 Customers' domain names

 Posteo customers may choose to use their own email address e.g. in the from-header of their emails.
 If you plan to implement a corresponding SPF record for your own domain, you can end it with a redirect=posteo.de mechanism, or add an include:posteo.de mechanism.